Sandbeach Lake, Wild Basin - Sandbeach Lake Trailhead, Rocky Mountain National Park, Colorado

 Backcountry Campsites for Sandbeach Lake:

 Permits are required for all overnight stays.
-Fires are not permitted within Rocky Mountain National Park.
+Campfires are not permitted within Rocky Mountain National Park.
 Camp safely away from dead trees, as close as possible to the silver metal arrowhead posted at each site.
-Red arrowheads on trees provide additional guidance to each campsite from the main trail:
+Red arrowheads on trees provide guidance to each campsite from the main trail:

 - The Hole In The Wall site is located 1.9 miles from the Sandbeach Lake Trailhead at 9,240'.
 There's 1 individual site in a heavy lodgepole forest south of the trail and Campers Creek.
 Water is available from Campers creek.